box/boxcli/docs/authentication.md

 ### Developer Token

-A developer token is a short-lived access token that you can generate directly from the [Box Developer Console][dev-console].
+A developer token is a token that you can generate directly from the [Box Developer Console][dev-console].
 It provides a quick way to test API calls without setting up a full authentication flow.

 [dev-console]: https://app.box.com/developers/console

 **Key characteristics:**

-- Valid for **60 minutes** and cannot be refreshed.
+- Cannot be refreshed.
 - Scoped to your own account only.
 - Intended for **development and testing** — not suitable for production use.